Most of us want to be great bosses.

 We’ve all had bad bosses.
 Supervisors that were rude, arrogant, overly demanding, insecure or dismissive.

-Leaders who were phoning it in, directors who were nice, but ineffectual, and managers that were just too busy doing their own work to make time for us.
+Leaders who were phoning it in, directors who were nice but ineffectual, and managers who were just too darn busy doing their own work to make time for us.

 Over time, we find ourselves hiring more of the former group – and less of the latter.
 We convince ourselves that the most effective team is a team made up of people who respond well to our leadership style.

 Armed with that insight, we invest time and money (our own and the company’s) in perfecting that style.

 This is where most of us get to in our leadership journey.